 About Adam

-I moved to a dedicated server (a RaQ3 — oh so fast!) and I was a very happy person.
+I moved to a dedicated server (a RaQ3 — so fast!) and I was a very happy kid.
 Reality quickly set in and I realized this server was costing me a whopping $99.00/Mo. and I needed to find a way to pay for this server.
-I was literally forced (although I loved new technology and learning new things) to learn Linux.
-After all, the RaQ 3 was based on Linux and, if anyone has used a RaQ appliance before, the control panel wasn’t the most robust.
-Many times I found myself on the command line trying to troubleshoot issues.
+I was completely intrigued with Linux, and after all, the RaQ 3 was based on Linux!
+If anyone has used a RaQ appliance before, the control panel wasn’t the most robust.
+Many times I found myself deep in perl and PHP, rooting around on the command line trying to troubleshoot issues.

 Thanks for reading!